Towards a health data commons in LMICs

 Lessons learned

 Many of the lessons we learned whilst working on the MomCare Tanzania case confirm the truisms associated with doing data-related, digital development work.
 First, even with clear architectural guidelines in hand, there is a wealth of digital public goods and open source software to choose from.
-Choosing the best fit for a given use case is often not evident, and in fact should be a continuous effort when scaling up the paradigm proposed here.
+Choosing the best fit for a given use-case is often not evident, and in fact should be a continuous effort when scaling up the paradigm proposed here.
 We feel there is good work to be done in bridging the various worldwide communities, for example, the FHIR community, the OpenHIE community and the FAIR community.

 Finally, we found that adopting best - or at least common - practices in our development work improved productivity and efficiency.
 For example, over the course of the project, three different team member contributed and improved on the FHIR translation scripts.
 Having detailed technical guidelines helped us to handover work efficiently, iterate quickly and reuse code.